mnlipp/osgi-getting-started/ProvidingAService.md

 }
 ```

-The `bnd.bnd` only has to define the version and the package to be exported:
+The `bnd.bnd` only has to define the version and the package to be exported.

 ```properties
 Bundle-Version: 1.0.0